THE TEN WORDS

 The tenth commandment speaks against one of our most carnal desires, i.e. to want the physical things that belong to others.
 The spiritual mind, however, desires what is spiritual, which in Scripture is termed hope.
 Paul expresses this spiritual desire in Romans 8:23-24: "Not only that, but we also, who have the first fruits of the Spirit, groan within ourselves while eagerly waiting for adoption, the redemption of our bodies.
 For we are saved through hope" (MEV).
 Paul also describes this as "the hope and resurrection of the dead" in Acts 23:6, and "Christ in you, the hope of glory" in Col 1:27.
 God's own hope is mentioned in Rom 8:21-22: "the creation waits in eager expectation for the children of God to be revealed.
 For the creation was subjected to frustration, not by its own choice, but by the will of the one who subjected it, in hope" (NIV).

-To put it short, we are instructed to acknowledge the supreme God, worship His Image, take His Name in righteousness, emulate His Work, and bestow Honour as He does, while exuding His Love, His Faith, His Mercy, His Justice and His Hope.
+To summarise, we are to acknowledge the supreme God, worship His Image, take His Name in righteousness, emulate His Work, and bestow Honour as He does, while exhibiting His Love, His Faith, His Mercy, His Justice and His Hope.

-In the solar system, the sun is the biggest, while Jupiter, the sixth heavenly body, is the second biggest of the ten.
-This is symbolic of the first and sixth spiritual principles, God and love, also typified by our two thumbs and two big toes.
+In the solar system, the Sun is the biggest body, while Jupiter, the sixth heavenly body, is the second biggest of the ten.
+These symbolise the first and sixth spiritual principles, God and love, also pictured by our two thumbs and two big toes.

 Additionally, the ten heavenly bodies are separated into two groups of five by an asteroid belt between Mars and Jupiter.
-This division mirrors the two groups of five spiritual principles as seen in our hands and feet, and was undoubtedly also why God wrote the Ten Commandments on two tablets of stone.
+This division mirrors the two groups of five spiritual principles as pictured in our two hands and two feet, and also in the two tablets of stone that the Ten Commandments were originally written on.

-In conclusion, I hope that this article has made clear to the reader how fundamentally important God's Ten Commandments are.
-As stated, God made this abundantly clear by speaking these laws to Israel with His own voice, writing them on stone with His own finger, and subsequently having them placed inside the Ark of the Covenant, which was situated in the holiest place in the Temple.
+In conclusion, I hope this article has conveyed to the reader how fundamentally important God's Ten Commandments are.
+God made this abundantly clear by speaking these laws to Israel with His own voice, writing them on stone with His own finger, and subsequently having them placed inside the Ark of the Covenant, which was kept in the Holy of Holies within the Temple, and which symbolised God's throne in Heaven.

-These ten laws, derived from ten spiritual principles, and which can be simply expressed as ten words, are a reflection of God's own character, the keeping of which leads to the development of the nature of God, the very purpose for which man was placed on this Earth.
+These ten laws, derived from ten spiritual principles that can be simply expressed as ten words, are a reflection of God's own character.
+The keeping of these laws and the adoption of these spiritual principles leads to the development of the nature of God, the very purpose for which man was created.